-These commitments apply to markets across the globe,2 which impact more than 70% of our global chicken supply and will be fully implemented on or before 2024.
+These commitments apply to markets across the globe 3, which impact more than 70% of our global chicken supply and will be fully implemented on or before 2024.
 Together, we believe these commitments provide the ability to deliver sustained, measurable improvements in the welfare of millions of birds across our global supply chain.
 It will enable producers and suppliers, operating across diverse geographies and climates, to develop their own tailored solutions to meeting our progressive welfare outcome targets.
-The innovation and flexibility this approach will unlock is crucial for tackling some of the most important challenges in sustainable food production, such as minimizing the significant tradeoffs that occur between higher welfare systems and environmental impacts.
+The innovation and flexibility this approach will unlock is crucial for tackling some of the most important challenges in sustainable food production

 These latest commitments build on our existing position (pdf, 469KB) that all chickens used for meat in our global supply chain are required to be reared only in cage-free systems.